scottie-l/reading-notes/reading-notes-301/class-03.md

 Watch out for the deeply-nested Gotcha!
 When JavaScript objects, including arrays, are deeply nested, spread operator only copies first level with new reference, but deeper values are still linked together.
 This problem called "creating a deep copy".
 Deep copies can be made using lodash or R.clone() method from the Ramda functional programming library.

-Conclusion: Spread operator can expand another item by spliting an iterable element like string or array into individual elements.
+Conclusion: Spread operator can expand another item by splitting an iterable element like string or array into individual elements.
 The spread operator … is useful for working with arrays and objects in JS.

 <b><a href = "https://www.youtube.com/watch?v=c05OL7XbwXU">"How to pass Functions Between Components"</a>